theLowBudgetDev/VocalMail/README.md

     ```bash
     npm install
     ```
+    After installation, a `postinstall` script will automatically run to set up the local SQLite database (`vocalmail.db`) and populate it with mock data.
+This ensures the application is ready to run immediately.

 3.  **Set up environment variables:**
     Create a file named `.env` in the root of the project and add your Google AI API key:
     ```
     GOOGLE_API_KEY=your_google_ai_api_key_here
+    ```

+4.  **(Optional) Manually Reset the Database:**
+    If you ever want to reset the database to its initial state, you can run the setup script manually:
+    ```bash
+    npm run db:setup
     ```

 ### Running the Application